BlakeRain/blakerain.com/content/blogroll.md

   Swift and iOS development.
 - [Robb Knight](https://rknight.me/) – A great collection of articles on a range of tech and tech-adjacent topics.
+- [Soatok's Blog](https://soatok.blog/) – Soatok can also be found on [GitHub](https://github.com/soatok)
+  and writes about software development and cryptography.
 - [Steph Ango](https://stephango.com/) – A site by the CEO of [Obsidian](https://obsidian.md/).
 - [The Art of Not Asking Why](https://taonaw.com/) – JTR's blog is an interesting mix of short notes and longer articles.